Bill Russell: 1966–1969: Player-coach champion and final seasons

 The Celtics were ahead by nine points with five minutes remaining; in addition, West was limping after a Game 5 thigh injury and Chamberlain had left the game with an injured leg.
 West then hit one basket after the other and cut the lead to one, and Chamberlain asked to return to the game.
 Lakers coach Bill van Breda Kolff kept him on the bench until the end of the game, saying later that he wanted to stay with the lineup responsible for the comeback.
 The Celtics held on for a 108–106 victory and Russell claimed his eleventh championship in thirteen years.
 At age 35, Russell contributed with 6 points, 21 rebounds, and 6 assists in his last NBA game.
 After the game, Russell went over to the distraught West, who had scored 42 points and was named the only NBA Finals MVP in history from the losing team, clasped his hand and tried to soothe him.

 Days later, 30,000 Celtics fans cheered their returning heroes.
-Russell, who once said he owed the public nothing, was not there; he ended his career and cut all ties to the Celtics.
-It was so surprising that Auerbach was blindsided and made the mistake of drafting guard Jo Jo White instead of a center.
-Although White became a standout Celtics player, Boston lacked an All-Star center, went 34–48 in the 1969–70 NBA season, and failed to make it to the 1970 NBA playoffs, marking the first time since 1950 that they did not make the playoffs.
+Russell, who once said he owed the public nothing, was not there; he abruptly retired and cut all ties to the Celtics.
+Russell's retirement was so surprising that Auerbach was blindsided and drafted guard Jo Jo White instead of a potential replacement for Russell at center.
+Although White became a standout Celtics player, the Celtics lacked an All-Star center.
+They fell to 34–48 in the 1969–70 NBA season and missed the playoffs altogether for the first time since 1950.
 In Boston, both fans and journalists felt betrayed because Russell left the Celtics without a coach and a center, and he sold his retirement story for $10,000 to Sports Illustrated.
 Russell was accused of selling out the future of the franchise for a month of his salary.
 Russell notified Auerbach that he was resigning to join a career in television and movies "in order to find new sources of income for the future".